 - Reduces wandering at the grocery store.
 I’m a wanderer.
 Even now when I have a list, sometimes I just want to search for sales or find yummy new items.
 But too much of that wastes time.

-- Know what needs to be prepped (and prep it).
+- Know what foods can be prepared ahead of time.
 You know the menu, so you know what needs to be prepped.
 For example, we put diced onion in almost everything.
 So instead of dicing a little bit for every other meal, we dice the whole thing at one time.
 You might not think about it, but that saves the time of washing and drying your knife and cutting board for the next 3 or 4 times you need diced onion.
 And, if I have time now, I’ll dice the other veggies for later too.
-Save time when you can by doing things you might not consider huge time savers.
-But they work.
+Tiny little time savers added up can really make a difference!

 - Planned leftovers.
 What can I say?
 I love leftovers.
 I’ll stop trying to make “planned-overs” happen if you guys just admit leftovers save time.
-Isn’t it obvious?
+This one is pretty obvious to me!

-- Eating the right amount.
-I’ve sort of always done this thing where if it’s on my plate, I am going to eat it.
-And sometimes if you’re feeling excessively hungry, way too happy to be eating, or just using a different sized spoon, you can get totally varying/random portion sizes on the plate.
+- Eating the right amount for you.
+Sometimes if you’re feeling excessively hungry, way too happy to be eating, or just using a different sized spoon, you can get totally varying/random portion sizes on the plate.
 Planning and pre-portioning your food can ensure your hard work makes it to the amount of servings you initially planned for.
 Plus, it can be really nice to have everything already portioned out for you.
 Of course if that’s not your style, try a buffet style meal prep instead!

 - Staying accountable to past you.
 If you already made the food and pre-portioned it into perfect bowls with future you in mind, you’re really kicking past you in the butt if you don’t eat it.
-Planning and prepping your meals provides a little more incentive to eat the healthy things you’ve already planned out and cooked.
+Planning and prepping your meals provides a little more incentive to eat the delicious things you’ve already planned out and cooked.
 If it’s already made, I’m gonna eat it!